The Holy Grail of Vitamin A: It’s Not Retinol

 Here’s where it gets important

-First it is important to know that for any form of Vitamin A to have any impact on the skin it must convert to retinoic acid.
+It is important to know that for any form of Vitamin A to provide positive benefits to the skin it must convert to what is called retinoic acid.

 The Vitamin A Conversion Chart